Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Related Works

 As for the meta-learning methods, Yu et al.~\cite{yu2022meta} propose Meta-ADD based on Meta learning, which can learn to classify concept drift by offline pre-training a model on data stream with known drifts, then online fine-tuning model to improve detection accuracy.
 Khodak et al.~\cite{khodak2019adaptive} introduce ARUBA framework for designing and understanding practical meta-learning methods that integrates sophisticated formalizations of task-similarity with the extensive literature on online convex optimization and sequential prediction algorithms.
 Besides, Wang et al.~\cite{wang2022meta} propose a meta-learning based hyperspectral target detection using Siamese network to enhance the generalization ability of the transferred model and its adaptation to new tasks.
 Typically, these approaches first rank videos based on a coarse-grained manner, in order to filter videos with similarity lower than a predefined threshold.
 However, learning visual representation is by no means a trivial task.
 In addition, in these approaches, both coarse- and fine-grained components are typically built based on hand-crafted features with traditional aggregations and heuristic/non-learnable approaches for similarity calculation which results in sub-optimal performance.
 To this end, these solutions are incapable of capturing a large variety of temporal similarity patterns due to their rigid aggregation approach, which hinders the further performance improvement for colonoscopic polyp retrieval tasks.

 To address the challenges mentioned above, we propose a novel meta-learning based model named \textbf{Colo-ReID} to improve performance on the polyp re-identification task.
 Based on it, a \textbf{M}eta-\textbf{L}earning \textbf{R}egulation mechanism named \textbf{MLR} is introduced into the meta-training and meta-testing phase, which can significantly improve the performance and robustness of the Colo-ReID method for the colonoscopic polyp ReID task.
 Specifically, the model adopts the strategy of second-order gradient updating for meta-train and meta-test phases to polyp re-identification task, then significantly reduces the interference time of internal differences in training data.
 At the same time, a meta-normalization mechanism is used in the meta-test phase to further diversify the meta-test features and alleviate limitations of the small sample problem on model performance, which helps to significantly capture common features in the colonoscopy video and improve the stability of the model.
 To the best of our knowledge, this is the first attempt to employ the meta-learning paradigm for the colonoscopic polyp ReID task.
-We hope this work will enable other researchers to gain the full potential of meta-learning towards image retrieval in the medical area.
+We hope this paper will help popularize the use of meta-learning based approaches in medical image analysis yielding improvements in representation learning efficiency across the medical field.